 Spreadsheets giving revisions triangles (real time databases) of estimates for the period illustrated in the table, and calculations behind the averages shown, are available in the data section of this publication.

 Please note that all estimates, including revised estimates, are based on a sample survey and are therefore subject to sampling and other sources of error.
-Further information on the ONS revisions policy can be found at:
+Further information on the ONS revisions policy can be found on the ONS website.

 This publication includes estimates of number of visits split by purpose.
 This detail was introduced for the first time in the 'September 2009' publication in response to a notable trend in the profile of visits on this dimension.